 Tutorial 5: Tips For Your First Great UX Portfolio

 “Hi there!
-My name’s Will—you might recognize my name from the emails that accompany this course.
-I’m a Course Specialist here at CareerFoundry.
-It’s my job to help you succeed in the course by keeping you motivated and informed about all the latest updates to the course.
+My name’s Will—I’m a program advisor here at CareerFoundry.
+It’s my job to help you succeed in the course by keeping you motivated and informed about all the latest updates.
 After all, the UX design industry is constantly evolving, so we have to make sure we keep up.
 I hope you enjoy my tutorial on UX portfolios!”